ritesh-rapidops/ThirdParty-Authentications/README.md

 # GContacts
-Sample app to fetch google contacts using google people apis
+Sample app for different authentications like facebook, github and google.